GoogleCloudPlatform/terraform-google-secured-data-warehouse/modules/data_governance/README.md

 ### DLP de-identification key

-Create a Customer-supplied [wrapped key](https://cloud.google.com/dlp/docs/create-wrapped-key) that you will use to create the Cloud DLP de-identification template.
+Create a base64 encoded data crypto key [wrapped by KMS](https://cloud.google.com/dlp/docs/create-wrapped-key) that you will use to create the Cloud DLP de-identification template.

-You will need the wrapped key and the full resource name of the Cloud KMS key that encrypted the Customer-supplied key.
+You will need the wrapped key and the full resource name of the Cloud KMS key that encrypted the data crypto key.

+**Note:** Contact your Security Team to obtain the `crypto_key` and `wrapped_key` pair.
+The `crypto_key` location must be the same location used for the `dlp_location`.

 ### Template file